htet-coder/Noise-Prediction-Algorithm/dataset/sample_data_v1.2.0 beta/README_SAMPLE_DATA.md

   Suggested demonstration values: 0, 5, or 10 dB.
 - `reflect_db`: user-defined reflection correction in dB, entered as a positive addition.
   Suggested demonstration values: 0, 1, or 2 dB.
-- `corr_note`: brief explanation of the selected assumptions.

 These values are illustrative only.
-Version 0.5.0 Beta does not derive screening or reflection automatically from geometry.
+Version 1.2.0 Beta does not derive screening or reflection automatically from geometry.
 Users must apply professional judgement.

 A single source-level correction is applied uniformly in this sample.
 In reality,